 Administration believes eighth hour club meetings will be a distraction.
 Yet many teachers feel eighth hour is beneficial for their personal schedules.
 “I do have family responsibilities so I leave after school at 3:45 pm.
 I want to help students and be a part of Operation Smile but it does take away from my life duties too,” expressed teacher and Operation Smile advisor Angie Staber, “It was really convenient to be able to squeeze in a couple meetings during eighth period.”

-Eighth-period clubs ensure all students can participate in various activities without having to pick and choose.
+Eighth-period clubs ensure all students and teachers have a balance between their school and personal commitments.
 All students should have the opportunity to participate in sports, music, clubs and academic activities with school support.